 His remarks come in the backdrop of Russian President Vladimir Putin’s announcement that his country has developed the world’s first vaccine against coronavirus.

-Director of CCMB, Rakesh K Mishra said if people are “lucky” then the Russian vaccine will work.
+Director of CCMB, Rakesh K Mishra, said that if people are “lucky, ” the Russian vaccine will work.

 Both the efficacy and safety of the vaccine are still unknown.
 They haven’t conducted proper trials, which is stage-III trials.
 That is when you get to know the efficacy when it is tested on a large number of people and should wait for two months to see whether they get a viral infection or not.
 Doesn’t look like they have carried out (large scale testings) because if you have done it, then show us the data.
 You cannot keep it confidential.- Rakesh K Mishra, Director of CCMB.

 He noted that the vaccine ought to be carefully evaluated before it goes to people and any country or company not releasing the data with respect to vaccine was bad.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free